drsanches/photobooth/readme.md

 - Refactor auth creation with google?
 - Rename domain to dao?
 - Refactor paging and soring.
 Use Page for responses?
-- Refactor notifier flow with email
 - Describe all features of the applications
+- Check Spring Security dependency

 ### UI
 - Hide admin ui for users?